Sweden: Healthcare and Marketing Strategy:

 Sweden boasts an efficient and cost effective approach to healthcare, with a strong public-private partnership tradition.
 The private sector, academia, and governmental agencies collaborate to foster an innovative and competitive healthcare industry in Sweden.
 Many years of concerted efforts have assisted the development of a strong industry and many new and exciting product concepts have emerged.
 For example, Sweden is home to several groundbreaking innovations, such as the pacemaker, gamma knife, respirator, Xylocaine, and Losec, to mention a few.
 Due to dynamic changes in the US healthcare climate, the US market currently presents interesting opportunities and challenges for Swedish companies within biotech, medical technology, pharmaceuticals, and health care services.

 In this 4.5 credit international consulting program students will work remotely in teams with client firms in the Swedish healthcare sector.
 The goal is to develop an actionable market entry plan for clients looking to understand the business potential for their companies in the US market.

-Students will participate in asynchronous on-line class sessions throughout June followed by travel to Sweden later in the month where students will meet with clients and present their findings.
+Students will participate in asynchronous on-line class sessions throughout the summer followed by travel to Sweden where students will meet with clients and present their findings.
 While in Sweden, students will also conduct site visits at a number of healthcare industry related public and private sector companies, as well as governmental organizations.